Package 'rankdifferencetest'

 • Less than alternative: (x) or (x - y) is centered at a value less than mu.

-However, not all of these assumptions are required (Pratt and Gibbons 1981).
+The signed-rank test traditionally assumes the differences are independent with identical, continuous, and symmetric distribution.
+However, not all of these assumptions may be required (Pratt and Gibbons 1981).
 The 'identically distributed' assumption is not required, keeping the level of test as expected for the hypotheses as stated above.
-The symmetry assumption is not required when using one-sided alternative hypotheses as:
+The symmetry assumption is not required when using one-sided alternative hypotheses.
+For example:

 • Null: (x) or (x - y) is symmetric and centered at mu.